lewi0231/home-lab-automation/apps/personal-blog/README.md

 ## Features

-- Minimal one-page portfolio layout.
+- Minimal one-page portfolio layout. blahblah
 - Blog support with MDX.
 - Responsive and accessible design.
 - Easy to use